 This means that if you have a regular biter on your hands, the fact that it’s impossible to suck and bite at the same time can help you know ahead of time when a bite is coming.
-When that rush of hungry feeding is done, and the nipple slips forward in your baby’s mouth, and he pulls back to bite, you can slide your fingers between his gums at the corner of his mouth, to stop him from biting down, and then offer a replacement, like a teething ring, to bite into.
+When that rush of hungry feeding is done, and the nipple slips forward in your baby’s mouth, and they pull back to bite, you can slide your fingers between their gums at the corner of their mouth, to stop them from biting down, and then offer a replacement, like a teething ring, to bite into.

 Another way of discouraging biting before it begins is to hold your baby closer to your breast for feeding.
-If he has to reach to latch on, it’s much easier to pull back and bite, but if he is right up close to your breast, it’s much less likely.
+If they have to reach to latch on, it’s much easier to pull back and bite, but if they are right up close to your breast, it’s much less likely.

 How should I respond to a bite?

 “Breastfeeding after your baby gets teeth.”
 HealthyChildren.
 American Academy of Pediatrics, September 8 2015.
 Web.

 “Breastfeeding: My baby is biting me.” nct.
 NCT, August 2016.
 Web.